isomerpages/moe-canberrasec/_ccas/Sports & Games/Volleyball.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/B_Division__Grils__Group_photo_with_supporters_after_Semi_finals.jpg">
 </div>
-<p><strong>Our Canberrans</strong> have the chance to showcase their talents
+<p>Our Canberrans have the chance to showcase their talents and compete at
-and compete at various prestigious local competitions, including the National Schools Games and the Volleyball Association of Singapore (VAS) Under 13 and Under 16 competitions.
+various prestigious local competitions, including the National Schools Games and the Volleyball Association of Singapore (VAS) Under 13 and Under 16 competitions.
 These platforms provide invaluable experiences for our athletes to test their skills, demonstrate their growth, and appreciate the world of competitive sports.</p>
-<p>We tailor our training programs to meet the diverse needs of <strong>our Canberrans</strong>,
+<p>We tailor our training programs to meet the diverse needs of our Canberrans,
 ensuring they improve in physical, cognitive, and emotional aspects.
 Our comprehensive yearly program includes regular friendly matches with partner schools and immersive training camps, all designed to foster a strong,